Excesses in the low-mass Higgs-boson search and the W-boson mass measurement: Model definition, relevant constraints and the prediction for

-The couplings of the Higgs bosons to SM particles are modified w.r.t.\ to the couplings of a SM Higgs boson.
+The couplings of the Higgs bosons to the fermions and gauge bosons are modified w.r.t.~to the couplings of a Higgs boson as predicted by the SM.
 We express the couplings of the scalar mass eigenstates $h_i$, normalized to the corresponding SM couplings, in terms of the coupling coefficients $c_{h_i V V}$ and $c_{h_i f \bar f}$, such that the couplings to the massive vector bosons are given by